 Watch our video to see how TVs differ and find out which type is right for you.

-- Screen technology - Most new TVs have LCD screens with LED backlights – plasma models are no longer commonly available.
+Screen technology - Most new TVs have LCD screens with LED backlights – plasma models are no longer commonly available.
 At their best, LED TVs are affordable, energy efficient and have bright, detailed pictures.
 Organic light emitting diode (OLED) TVs have self-lighting pixels, meaning they can be ultra-slim and achieve deeper black levels.
 OLED TVs are getting cheaper, but are still pricey compared to LED TVs.
 There are QLEDs, too, which work like LCD ones, but have quantum dots to help boost colour.

-- 3D TV never really took off in the UK, partly because few people like wearing 3D glasses at home, and partly because there isn’t that much 3D content to watch – there aren’t any 3D channels available these days, and you can only watch 3D content via an online service or 3D Blu-ray.
-Very few new TVs now support 3D, and it’s becoming widely accepted as a failed technology of the past.
+3D TV never really took off in the UK, partly because few people like wearing 3D glasses at home, and partly because there isn’t that much 3D content to watch – there aren’t any 3D channels available these days, and you can only watch 3D content via an online service or 3D Blu-ray.
+Very few new TVs now support 3D, and it’s becoming widely accepted as a failed technology.

-- A Scart socket allows you to connect older standard-definition equipment such as VHS players or DVD recorders.
-With many people now preferring high-definition devices, not all TVs now come with a Scart socket.
+A Scart socket allows you to connect older standard-definition equipment such as VHS players or DVD recorders.
+With many people now preferring high-definition devices, few TVs come with a Scart socket.
 If the TV you're interested in doesn't have the socket built-in, don’t worry as you can often buy an adaptor, or use an alternative connector to hook up an SD device.

-- HDMI is used to connect HD equipment to a TV, such as a Sky or Virgin box, or a Blu-ray player.
+HDMI is used to connect HD equipment to a TV, such as a Sky or Virgin box, or a Blu-ray player.
 Most people will need at least two HDMI sockets on their TV, but three or four is preferable.
 Don’t buy pricey HDMI cables – a cheap lead will perform just as well.
-Most TVs also have an Audio Return Channel (ARC) HDMI socket, which is useful for connecting a compatible sound bar or home cinema system as it send audio and video to and from the TV, so you don't need to use two cables to achieve the same effect.
+Most TVs also have an Audio Return Channel (ARC) or eARC HDMI socket, which is useful for connecting a compatible sound bar or home cinema system as it send audio and video to and from the TV, so you don't need to use two cables to achieve the same effect.